 Why Do People Get a Secured Credit Card?

-It can be difficult to get a credit card if you have no credit score whatsoever.
-It can be even tougher to get approved if you have a poor credit history.
-Past mistakes can follow you well into the future, raising flags and preventing you from getting a loan when you need it.
+It can be challenging to get a credit card if you have no credit score.
+Getting approved can be even more challenging if you have a poor credit history.
+Past mistakes can follow you well into the future, raising flags and preventing you from getting a loan when needed.
 To establish good credit, you need a credit card.
 However, you can’t get a credit card if you don’t have good credit.
 It’s a real catch, so what can you do?

-You can get a secured credit card, and either improve your existing credit score or build a new one from scratch.
+You can get a secured credit card to improve your existing credit score or build a new one from scratch.
 This is precisely why people get these cards.
-If you’re a subprime borrower, that is, if you carry a high credit risk for lenders, you can easily get a secured credit card, and start building or strengthening your credit score.
+If you’re a subprime borrower, that is, if you carry a high credit risk for lenders, you can quickly get a secured credit card and start building or strengthening your credit score.

 How Does a Secured Card Work?

-As already mentioned, a secured credit card is used for building or rebuilding credit.
-You use it just like a regular credit card, but you need to make a security deposit first.
-Your card issuer needs the deposit as collateral to fall back on so that they have a guarantee that they won’t lose money if you fail to pay back the amount you borrowed.
-The primary purpose of these cards is to help you build or improve your credit score to the point where you’ll be able to qualify for a regular, unsecured credit card.
+As mentioned, a secured credit card is used to build or rebuild credit.
+You use it just like a regular credit card but must make a security deposit first.
+Your card issuer requires the deposit as collateral to fall back on so that they have a guarantee that they won’t lose money if you fail to pay back the amount you borrowed.
+The primary purpose of these cards is to help you build or improve your credit score to the point where you’ll qualify for a regular, unsecured credit card.
 Once you do, you can get your security deposit back.

 10 Essential Things You Need to Know About

-Now that you know what secured credit cards are, and what their main purpose is, take a look at the key things about them, so that you can know whether or not they’re right for you.
+Now that you know what secured credit cards are and their primary purpose, consider their key aspects to determine whether or not they’re right for you.

 1. Who Can Get a Secured Credit Card?

-Secured credit cards are made specifically for individuals who either have bad credit and need to improve it or people with no credit history at all.
+Secured credit cards are made specifically for individuals who either have bad credit or need to improve or have no credit history.
 Therefore, a secured credit card is an excellent choice for:

-• People with no credit history – If a borrower has no credit history that a lender can use to make a risk-free decision, they can apply for a secured credit card, and start building their credit.
-It will help them create a credit history that lenders can later use to determine whether or not the borrower can effectively handle a loan.
+• People with no credit history – If a borrower has no credit history that a lender can use to make a risk-free decision, they can apply for a secured credit card and start building their credit.
+This will help them create a credit history that lenders can use to determine whether or not the borrower can effectively handle a loan.

-• People with a low credit score – If a borrower has made mistakes in the past, that is, failed to repay their debt on time and in full, they have a low credit score.
-A low credit score indicates bad credit, which is why lenders are not very willing to lend money to such high-risk borrowers.
+• People with a low credit score – If a borrower has made mistakes in the past, that is, failed to repay their debt on time, they have a low credit score.
+A low credit score indicates bad credit, so lenders are unwilling to lend money to high-risk borrowers.

-• Students – While students are eligible for student credit cards, getting a secured credit card can be a smart choice for building good credit.
-They can have more than one account (tradeline) on their credit report, which greatly helps with establishing good credit.
+• Students – While students are eligible for credit cards, getting a secured credit card can be a smart choice for building good credit.
+They can have more than one account (tradeline) on their credit report, which helps establish good credit.

 • People who have declared bankruptcy – If someone has declared bankruptcy in the past, getting a secured credit card with no credit check is a great way to improve their credit score.